guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 Again, Inversion of Control Principle states that:

-- Modules must depends on absctrations;
+- Modules must depends on abstractions;
 - Implementations must depends on abstractions;

 and that's how I honestly see it now: